 Do not buy a ticket for the Bleachers.
 If someone offers you a free ticket in the Bleachers, do not take it.
-Face value is $15, but even free, it will not be worth it.
+Face value is $23, but even free, it will not be worth it.
 As a Red Sox fan, ignoring this warning may be the biggest mistake of your life.
 The “Bleacher Creatures,” those are hard-core people out there.
-If you are familiar with what happens at English soccer games, note that this is one of the few places in North American sports that can get like that.
+If you are familiar with what happens at European soccer games (as I type this, Liverpool FC and AS Roma are playing at Fenway Park), note that this is one of the few places in North American sports that can get like that.
 Of course, as I well know, Fenway, particularly its bleachers, is another.
 And remember, after the rise of the Red Sox during the Nomar-Pedro era, into the Papi-Schilling-Youkilis-Papelbon years, these people now hate you almost as much as you hate them.
 And they like to drink.
 They really, really like to drink.
 Do not say I did not warn you.

 Going In.
 There are 4 gates.
 Gate 2 is at the left field corner, Gate 4 behind home plate, Gate 6 at the right field corner, and Gate 8 in straightaway center field.
 Your ticket will suggest which gate at which you should enter.

 If you can, try to enter at Gate 4 or 6.
 They are connected by a “Great Hall,” containing large banners featuring past Yankee greats, from Babe Ruth and Lou Gehrig in the 1920s to the since-retired stars of the Joe Torre era including Paul O’Neill and Bernie Williams.
-(But not, as yet, the still-active Derek Jeter, Mariano Rivera, Jorge Posada and Alex Rodriguez, nor the recently-retired Andy Pettitte.)
+(But not, as yet, the still-active Derek Jeter, Mariano Rivera, Andy Pettitte and Alex Rodriguez.)

 Entering by Gate 2 will give you your best shot at seeing Monument Park, but there will already be a long line there, and it closes 45 minutes before first pitch, so you may be out of luck unless you have time to take the Stadium Tour before one of the other games in the series.
 However, if you enter by Gates 4 or 6, you will be able to get to the Yankee Museum, which is open all game long.